Explainer-What is on (and off) the agenda of the WHO Assembly?

 The WHO's Europe region passed a resolution against Russia this month and asked Tedros to prepare a report on Ukraine's health emergency.

-Members are also preparing a resolution to be submitted to the assembly, although diplomats say it will stop short of suspending Russia's voting rights, as some initially sought.
+Members have prepared a resolution to be voted on at the assembly on Thursday, although diplomats say it will stop short of suspending Russia's voting rights, as some initially sought.
+Moscow has prepared a rival resolution.

 IHR REFORMS